Skip to main content

 We use tables in Typecase to show tabular data on the website.

-Before you create a table, decide if your information is clearer displayed in columns and rows, rather than as plain text.
+Before you create a table, make sure your information is clearer displayed in columns and rows, rather than as plain text.

 If your information needs to be cross-referenced in some way, it could benefit from being displayed in a table.